sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 Flags:

-* `--annotations`: Write helpful output to annotations directory
+* `--annotations`: Write helpful output to ./annotations directory
 * `--feedback`: provide feedback about this command by opening up a Github discussion
 * `--fix, -f`: Try to fix any lint issues